alexdebrie/dynamodbguide.com/content/lessons/single-item-actions/anatomy-of-an-item.md

 type: "lesson"
 ---

 An _item_ is the core unit of data in DynamoDB.
 It is comparable to a row in a relational database, a document in MongoDB, or a simple object in a programming language.
 Each item is _uniquely identifiable_ by a primary key that is set on a table level.
+Each item cannot exceed 400KB in size.

 An item is composed of _attributes_, which are bits of data on the item.
 This could be the "Name" for a User, or the "Year" for a Car.
 Attributes have types -- e.g., strings, numbers, lists, sets, etc -- which must be provided when writing and querying Items.